-Not only can any bacteria that survived the treatment reproduce and cause reinfection, but the infection you experience may be more severe and more difficult to treat.
+Bacteria that develop antimicrobial resistance can survive the treatment, reproduce, and cause reinfection that may be more severe and more difficult to treat.
 Not only can the remaining bacteria cause a more serious reinfection in your body, but these pathogens can spread to others, infecting them with the stronger, more resilient strains of bacteria that are better at resisting treatment.

 These bacteria become stronger over time and become more difficult to kill.
 This is referred to antibiotic resistance, and it is one of the most urgent health problems the world currently faces.